micmejia/bible-dump/NKJV/Numbers/Num 16.md

 "Get away from among this congregation, that I may consume them in a moment."
 And they fell on their faces.

 ###### 46
-So Moses said to Aaron, "Take a censer and put fire in it from the altar, put incense _on it,_ and take it quickly to the congregation and make [^g]atonement for them; for wrath has gone out from the Lord.
+So Moses said to Aaron, "Take a censer and put fire in it from the altar, put incense _on it,_ and take it quickly to the congregation and make atonement for them; for wrath has gone out from the Lord.
 The plague has begun."

 ###### 47
 Then Aaron took _it_ as Moses commanded, and ran into the midst of the assembly; and already the plague had begun among the people.
 So he put in the incense and made atonement for the people.